Guidance

 Veterans Services (VS) provides support to bereaved families, close relatives and Veterans.
 This support can be accessed at any time beyond initial contact, through the following contact details:

-The War Widows’ Association of Great Britain work to improve the conditions of war widows and immediate family.
-Despite the name, the War Widows’ Association support the bereaved outside of war time scenarios.
+The War Widows’ Association of Great Britain works to improve the conditions of war widows/ers and immediate family.
+Despite the name, the War Widows’ Association is not limited to supporting widows/ers of those killed in war.
+The Association supports those whose family members’ death was caused by or hastened by their service.

-The single Service Widows’ Associations aim to support those who have experienced bereavement of a Service person through the provision of advice and guidance, support and friendship.
+The single Service Widows’ Associations aim to support those who have experienced bereavement of a Service person by providing advice and guidance, support and friendship.
 Details listed below:

 Royal Navy, Royal Marine Widows’ Association